ibm-cloud-docs/power-iaas-cli-plugin/power-iaas-cli.md

 - `--replicants`: Number of replicants (default 1).
 You must set the value to "2" to create two instances.
 - `--replicant-scheme`: Naming scheme to use for duplicate VMs ("suffix", "prefix").
 - `--replicant-affinity-policy`: Affinity policy to use when multicreate is used ("affinity", "anti-affinity")
+- `--IBMicss-license`: IBMi CSS software license associated with the instance
+- `--IBMiDBQ-license`: IBMi DBQ software license associated with the instance
+- `--IBMiPHA-license`: IBMi PHA software license associated with the instance
+- `--IBMiRDS-users`: Number of IBMi RDS users software license associated with the instance, default IBMiRDSUsers=0 (no license)
 - `--json`: Format output in JSON.`--json`: Format output in JSON.

 ---